Drug Use

 Once consumed, this dangerous drug reaches the brain quickly and begins acting on opioid receptors located in numerous areas.
 It particularly impacts the areas of the brain and opioid receptors dealing with pain and pleasure.
 Users report immediate feelings of warmth as well as a ‘rush’ which is a surge of feelings of pleasure or euphoria.

 The effects of this opioid can last for several hours.
-How fast the psychoactive effects are felt and how long they last depend on both dosage amount as well as the method of consumption.
+How fast the psychoactive effects are felt and how long they last depends on both the dosage amount as well as the method of consumption.
 Smoking or injecting heroin results in the most immediate effects.

 In addition, it’s vital to note that today more than ever before deadly fentanyl is being added more frequently and in larger amounts.
 This latest trend in part accounts for the increase in overdose deaths from heroin use.